The Five Elements Needed to Master Emotional Writing

 You’re not manipulating people to do anything bad.
 You’re merely getting them to feel.

 And guess what?
-They want that!
+Audiences want that!

 Readers are so enmeshed in the mundanity of their lives that they want to laugh, cry, cringe, and shiver.